 In 1968, the Legislature passed an act that increased the number of commissioners from three to five, and in 1969, the first five-member commission was appointed, and so it remains today.

 Democrats were the majority on the Shelby County Election Commission for many years, until the early 70s, a time of change for other reasons.
-In 1971, Betty (Mrs. Clyde R.) Smith (R) became the first woman appointed to the Shelby County Election Commission.
-In 1973, Leah (Mrs. Carl A.) Abbott (R) was appointed, marking the first time in the commission’s history that two women had been appointed.
+In 1971, Betty Smith (R) became the first woman appointed to the Shelby County Election Commission.
+In 1973, Leah Abbott (R) was appointed, marking the first time in the commission’s history that two women had been appointed.

-In 1975, the first black Commissioner, Kathryn Bower (D), was appointed.
-This was also the same year in which the Commission was first chaired by a woman, Ann Weldon (R).
+The first black commissioner, Kathryn Bower (D), was appointed in 1975.
+This was the same year in which the commission was first chaired by a woman, Ann Weldon, who was Republican.

-When the Election Commission was created, the political party majority was determined by the party affiliation of the governor.
-In 1977, due to a change in Tennessee law, the party majority of the Election Commission began to be determined by the majority party of the Tennessee General Assembly.
-This is still how the party make-up of the Commission is determined.
+In 1977, due to a change in the Tennessee law, the party of majority of the Shelby County Election Commission was determined by the majority party of the Tennessee General Assembly, not the governor.
+This is still how the party make-up of the commission is determined.

 Back To Top